alokm/defi-wallet/question-answer.md

 ## 5. What are some of the most important integrations you would prioritize into the Wallet?

-* Focus not just on the number of integrations, but the depth and quality of those integrations
+* Focus not just on the number of integrations, but the depth and quality of those integrations.
+For example how easy is it for me to stake or borrow on a supported protocol from within defi-wallet?
 * For new integrations use a filter based on: community demand, general popularity, developer interest in leading integration

 ## 6. Bonus: how would you prevent malicious integrations from being accepted into the Wallet?

 * You cannot prevent it completely but that doesn't mean we shouldn't try.
+This is an ongoing community governance effort that deserves top priority.
 * Consider requiring publishers to post a bounty proportional to assets under management to serve as insurance against rug-pulls and other counter-party risks
 * Reputation is the best bang/buck solution for building high-trust partners onto the platform over time.
 Invest heavily in the reputation management system for a protocol publisher.